jglev/2018-06_shiny_example_biomedical_data/README.md

 - Data cleaning is not included in the main dashboard code.
 Instead, it is implemented through the scripts in the `0b_data_exploration_and_cleaning` directory, which are meant to be run in order on a pre-caching computer.
 - No values (aside from column names) are hard-coded in the codebase.

+## Use

+1. Open RStudio
+1. Within RStudio, open `1_application/ui.R`.
+1. Click "Run App" in the top right corner of the RStudio editor pane.
+1. The app should launch in a web browser.
+If it launches in an internal browser, you can click "Open in Browser" in the top left corner of the internal viewer window.

 ## Additional Resources

 ### t-SNE